Shopify/shopify-api-js/README.md

 }
 ```

-The `package.json` file is a standard `yarn` package file, but you'll need to add the following to the `scripts` section:
+Add the following `scripts` section to your `package.json` so you can easily build / start your App:
 ```json
 "scripts": {
   "build": "npx tsc",